Jacci Den Hartog

-Jacci Den Hartog (born 1962 in Pella, Iowa) is an American sculptor.
+Jacci Den Hartog (born 1962) is an American sculptor and educator.
+She lives in Los Angeles.

+Early life and education

+Jacci Den Hartog was born in 1962, in Pella, Iowa.
+Den Hartog received her BA in Fine Art at Linfeld College in 1984, and her MFA in sculpture at Claremont Graduate School in 1986.
+She then studied in San Jose, Costa Rica, at the Centro Cultural Costarricense Norteamericano.

 Career

 Den Hartog has actively been exhibiting her sculptures since 1991.
-Her work has been included in exhibitions at Corcoran Gallery, Washington, D.C. in the “Painting Outside Painting: 44th Biennial Exhibition of Contemporary American Painting;” Nantes Museum, Nantes, France; San Francisco Art Institute; Kansas City Art Institute; Rosamund Felsen Gallery, Santa Monica; Christopher Grimes Gallery, Santa Monica; Contemporary Arts Center, Cincinnati; and The Suburban, Chicago as well as various European galleries in The Netherlands, Denmark and the Czech Republic.
+Her work has been included in exhibitions at Corcoran Gallery, Washington, D.C. in the “Painting Outside Painting: 44th Biennial Exhibition of Contemporary American Painting”; Nantes Museum, Nantes, France; San Francisco Art Institute; Kansas City Art Institute; Rosamund Felsen Gallery, Santa Monica; Christopher Grimes Gallery, Santa Monica; Contemporary Arts Center, Cincinnati; and The Suburban, Chicago as well as various European galleries in The Netherlands, Denmark and the Czech Republic.

-Den Hartog received a Guggenheim Fellowship in the field of Fine Arts in 2012.
+Den Hartog received a Guggenheim Fellowship in the field of fine arts in 2012.
 She has received numerous other grants and awards, including the Pollock-Krasner Foundation Artists Grant, the Art Matters, Inc. Artists Grant; the City of Los Angeles Individual Artist Fellowship Award; California Community Foundation, Mid-Career Artist Grant; and the Purchase Award, Alberta DuPont Bonsal Foundation for the San Diego Museum of Contemporary Art.

-Recently (2020), her work, Blood and Bones, was shown at Pasadena City College in Boone Family Art Gallery.
+In 2029, her work, Blood and Bones, was shown at Pasadena City College in Boone Family Art Gallery.

-She is currently a professor at Otis College of Art and Design, and the Program Director of Sculpture/New Genres.
+She is a professor at Otis College of Art and Design, and the program director of sculpture/new genres.

-Education

-Den Hartog received her BA in Fine Art at Linfeld College in 1984 and her MFA in sculpture at Claremont Graduate School in 1986.
-She then studied at the Centro Cultural Costarricesne Norteamericano in San Jose, Costa Rica.

 Personal life

 Den Hartog is married to artist Patrick Nickell, and they have a son together.
-The couple currently lives in the Eagle Rock area in Los Angeles, CA.
+The couple lives in the Eagle Rock area in Los Angeles, California.